Union of African States: Mutual assistance

 The union was confronted by a series of significant problems from its establishment.
-Ghana was separated from Guinea by the countries of the Ivory Coast and Sierra Leone and separated from Mali by the country of Upper Volta.
+Ghana was separated from Guinea by the country of Ivory Coast and separated from Mali by the country of Upper Volta.
 (Note: This geographic division between the countries was emphasized in the 1 July ceremonies which included the first radiotelephone call between Mali and Guinea, but did not include Ghana because the connections were not yet constructed to enable such a transmission.)
 Attempts to bridge this gap by including Upper Volta in the union failed, despite a number of overtures by Nkrumah.
 In one meeting between Maurice Yaméogo, the president of Upper Volta, and Nkrumah the two pledged to work together toward "effective unity of Africa" and together knocked down a wall constructed specifically for the ceremony.
 Similarly, although Mali and Guinea share a border, there had been little creation of significant transportation infrastructure between the countries (both of them being more significantly linked to Senegal during the colonial period).
-Another problem was that the countries had separate linguistic and colonial infrastructures which limited the space for any significant policy unification.
+Another problem was that the countries had separate linguistic and colonial infrastructures, which limited the space for any significant policy unification.
 In addition, although the parties agreed on many foreign policy goals, they were divided about United Nations Operation in the Congo in 1960 and 1961.
 Finally, although the agreement was open to all African states, suspicion about Nkrumah and regional politics between the three leaders and Félix Houphouët-Boigny in the Ivory Coast limited the union's expansion.

 The economic council never got started and only a few meetings were held between the three leaders.
 Tensions increased between the members in 1963 with the 1963 Togolese coup d'état: Nkrumah was accused of having supported the coup.
 In the preparation for the Addis Ababa summit to found the Organization of African Unity, Touré was upset with Nkrumah for pursuing an agenda without consultation of the other members.
 The union was dissolved without much attention in May 1963.